dgaydukov/cert-ocpjp11/files/ocpjp11.md

 4
 ```
 Liskov substitution principle for java inheritance:
-1. method argument types - overriden method argument should be identical or wider.
-But in java we support only identical
-neither X, not Z would work in below example.
+1. method argument types - overridden method argument should be identical or wider.
+But in java we support only identical, neither X, not Z would work in below example.
 As you see java not fully supported this rule
 ```java
 class X{}
 class Y extends X{}